cirocavani/endorfina-entropy/README.md

 **vert.x cluster**

-* Client web app communicates with Agent throw Server web app.
+* Client communicates with Agent through Server.
 * Client is JavaScript/Browser, Server is Groovy/JVM1 and Agent is Groovy/JVM2

 Featuring